CBC Radio 3: Video

 On April 20, 2007, as part of CBC Radio 3's 100th podcast, a weekly video podcast was introduced.
 The new video-based podcast, R3TV, revolved around the personalities at CBC Radio 3 and featured a particular artist each week, who provided commentary for the podcast and had their music videos featured in the show.
 R3TV was also available as a channel on Internet television services such as Joost, YouTube and Miro Media Player.

 In 2011, CBC Radio 3 sponsored its first documentary movie, Winning America, about Canadian band Said the Whale.
 The movie was directed by Brent Hodge and Thomas Buchan, and produced by Jon Siddall, Brent Hodge and Sheila Peacock.
 It first aired on July 23, 2011 on CBC Television in British Columbia, and then nationally on April 2, 2012.

 After the success of the first film, Radio 3 decided to do a second documentary movie called What Happens Next? about Canadian musician Dan Mangan.
 This movie was produced and directed by Brent Hodge and Jon Siddall.
 It aired on CBC on August 25, 2012 in BC, and then again nationally on October 20, 2012.

 Radio 3's next foray into video was in 2013, with the web series The Beetle Roadtrip Sessions.
 It followed host Grant Lawrence across Canada visiting various musicians and other personalities along the way, including The Darcys, Hollerado, Sam Roberts, Theo Fleury, Hawksley Workman and others.
 It was also directed by Brent Hodge.
 The Beetle Roadtrip Sessions won the award for Best Original Program or Series produced for Digital Media – Non-Fiction at the 2nd Canadian Screen Awards.

 Personalities

-As of March 30, 2015, the service no longer features live hosting, although prerecorded feature segments are still heard as interstitials.
-Grant Lawrence remains an employee of the service, hosting podcasts as well as voicing the prerecorded segments.
+As of March 30, 2015, the service no longer featured live hosting, although prerecorded feature segments were still heard as interstitials.
+Grant Lawrence remained an employee of the service, hosting podcasts as well as voicing the prerecorded segments; he remains associated with CBC Music in other roles as of 2026.

 Past hosts heard on the network included Lana Gay, Tariq Hussain, Amanda Putz, Craig Norris, Alexis Mazurin, Lauren Burrows, Pete Morey, Lisa Christiansen, Raina Douris, Dave Shumka, Emma Godmere, Vish Khanna and Talia Schlanger.
 Canadian musicians and other media personalities have also sometimes appeared as guest hosts, including Joel Plaskett, Carolyn Mark, Buck 65, Nirmala Basnayake, Hannah Sung, Brent Bambury, Graham Wright, Alanna Stuart and Nardwuar the Human Serviette.
 Some personalities associated with the sister service Bande à part also appeared on the network as reporters or correspondents covering Quebec's music scene.